The properly fitted saddle has made a big difference to my western dressage scores.

 Thank you for the interview, and congratulations on your wins, Jacklyn!

 Lisa Wieben is a Level 2 Centered Riding Instructor, Chris Irwin Platinum Certified Trainer, and Equine Canada Western Competition Coach.
-She works with youth, adult amateurs and professionals as well as teaching a local 4H club at her facility near Bowden, AB.
-Western and English dressage has become her main focus, but many of her students compete in open competitions as well as obstacle challenges.
+She works with youth, adult amateurs and professionals and teaches a local 4H club at her facility near Bowden, AB.
+Western and English dressage has become her main focus, but many of her students compete in open competitions and obstacle challenges.
 Lisa has also added Somatics to help her students maintain and create further body awareness as it works to release muscle patterns in the body brought on by stress, injuries, surgeries, and repetitive movements that can be work-related.
 Getting riders’ incorrect balance helps horses develop correct balance. www.mountainviewtrainingstables.com

-Birgit Stutz is an Irwin Insights Level 4 Master Certified Trainer and offers horse training, riding lessons in English and Western disciplines, horsemanship clinics, workshops, short courses and demos on various topics, mentorship programs, as well as student programs at Falling Star Ranch in Dunster, BC.
-Birgit’s passion is to help humans have a better relationship with their horses through an understanding of equine psychology and body language as well as fundamental riding skills based on classical dressage. www.fallingstarranch.ca.
+Birgit Stutz is an Irwin Insights Level 4 Master Certified Trainer.
+She offers horse training, riding lessons in English and Western disciplines, horsemanship clinics, workshops, short courses and demos on various topics, mentorship programs, and student programs at Falling Star Ranch in Dunster, BC.
+Birgit’s passion is to help humans have a better relationship with their horses through an understanding of equine psychology and body language, as well as fundamental riding skills based on classical dressage. www.fallingstarranch.ca.